Yan Gomes Player Props: Cubs vs. Nationals

-The Chicago Cubs, including Yan Gomes (.235 on-base percentage in past 10 games, 61 points below season-long percentage), battle starting pitcher MacKenzie Gore and the Washington Nationals at Wrigley Field, Monday at 8:05 PM ET.
+The Chicago Cubs and Yan Gomes (.344 slugging percentage over his past 10 games, including one homer), take on starter Patrick Corbin and the Washington Nationals at Wrigley Field, Tuesday at 8:05 PM ET.

 Yan Gomes Game Info & Props vs. the Nationals